TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/updating_standalone.md

 ### Method 2 - Manually updating

-It is recommended to carry out updating of the firmwares in the following order.
-Any toolboards or expansion boards first, then the mainboard firmware, then the WiFi firmware and finally DWC.
+It is recommended to carry out updating of the firmwares in the following
+order:
+ *  Any toolboards or expansion boards first
+ * then the mainboard firmware,
+ * then the WiFi firmware
+ * and finally DWC.

  * STM32 FIRMWARE - When updating the firmware, you can decide to either install the [latest stable](https://github.com/gloomyandy/RepRapFirmware/releases/latest) firmware or install the [latest unstable](https://github.com/gloomyandy/RepRapFirmware/releases) version.
 Download the correct firmware file using the board type you noted down above.
 * Duet FIRMWARE - For all toolboards and expansion boards, the firmware can be found [here](https://github.com/Duet3D/RepRapFirmware/releases) and you **MUST** ensure that the version number matches the version of the firmware that you have chosen to install.